 Convert Word Document Files to PDF

 This is a Word file which uses VBA to convert an entire folder of Word files to PDF.
 The original files are not changed but a separate folder is created with the PDF files contained within.
-You may need to tell Word that this file is safe (depending on your security setting) but you can be assured that it is.
+You probably will need to tell your browser to download it and you may need to tell Word that this file is safe (depending on your security setting) but you can be assured that it is.